mateuscechetto/custom-hs-deck-validator/README.md

 The [issue tracker](https://github.com/mateuscechetto/custom-hs-deck-validator/issues) is the best place for creating bug reports and features requests.
 Be sure to check whether your issue or idea has already been submitted!

 If there's a change you'd like to contribute, follow the README to get started with running the project locally.
 Before contributing any code, make sure you've had a chance to understand the codebase.
-Any doubts feel free to DM me on discord: molino.
+Any doubts feel free to DM me on twitter: [molino_hs](https://x.com/molino_hs).

 Create a new branch for your contributions, with a clear name that summarizes the feature change.
 Try to keep a single branch focused on one change, whether a feature or a bug fix.